-These groups work tirelessly together to share information and resources, raise awareness, brainstorm solutions, and build effective collaborations.
+These groups work together to share information and resources, raise awareness, brainstorm solutions, and build effective collaborations.

 No matter where you live in Vermont, there's a local group of people working to improve food security for their neighbors.